Skip to content

 Penalties

-Who Is Eligible to Save with Colorado SecureSavings?
+Who Is Eligible to Save With the Colorado SecureSavings Program?

 Conclusion

 The Colorado SecureSavings program represents a notable development in retirement planning for Colorado workers.
-Automatic enrollment and contributions made directly through payroll deductions simplifies the process of setting aside funds for retirement.
+Automatic enrollment and contributions made directly through payroll deductions simplify the process of setting aside funds for retirement.

 The program requires businesses that have been active for more than two years and have five or more employees to either offer a plan or certify an exemption, so it’s important for Colorado employers to familiarize themselves with the program details and requirements.